mainmatter/mainmatter.com/_posts/2020-09-28-html-first-glimmer-components.md

 component no longer inherits from `EmberObject`.
 Now you should use native getters and setters, as well as tracked properties.

-How you define component actions also requires an adjustment.
+How you define thecomponent actions also requires an adjustment.
 First, a bit of historical context.
 One of the first proposals for Ember components had actions defined as a member function of the component, like so: